Bearn Stearns, Its Collapse, and Bailout

 Bear Stearns was an investment bank that survived the Great Depression only to succumb to the Great Recession.
 Founded in 1923, it became one of the world's largest investment banks.
 In 2006, it produced $9 billion in revenue, earned $2 billion in profits, and employed over 13,000 employees worldwide.
 Its stock market capitalization was $20 billion in 2007.
 This well-respected firm offered a variety of successful financial services, except for one.
 Its greed drove it into the hedge fund business.

 That caused its demise in March 2008, kicking off the 2008 financial crisis.

 In April 2007, bond dealers told the managers of two Bear Stearns hedge funds that they should write down the value of their assets.
-The funds, High-Grade Structured-Credit Strategies Fund and its brother Enhanced Leverage Fund, owned $20 billion in collateralized debt obligations.
-These derivatives were, based on mortgage-backed securities.
+The funds, High-Grade Structured-Credit Strategies Fund and Enhanced Leverage Fund, owned $20 billion in collateralized debt obligations.
+These derivatives were based on mortgage-backed securities.
 They started losing value in September 2006 when housing prices began falling.
-For more, see Subprime Mortgage Crisis.
+That was the beginning of the subprime mortgage crisis.

 In May 2007, the Enhanced Leverage Fund announced its assets had lost 6.75 percent.
 Two weeks later it revised that to an 18 percent loss.
 Investors began pulling out their money.
 Then the fund's bankers called in their loans.
 Parent company Bear Stearns scrambled to provide cash for the hedge fund, selling $3.6 billion in its assets.
 But Merrill Lynch wasn't reassured.
 It required the fund to give it the CDOs as collateral for its loan.
 Merrill announced it would sell $850 million worth that afternoon.